funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/vs-custom-ext/vs-custom-ext.md

 ![07](07.png)

-Here’s my code.
+Here's my code.
 Try it like inspiration, play with types which are exposed here.
 Most important thing is to obtain DTE2 object.
 Then we can extract data from Visual Studio.

 ``` csharp
 IGenerateClassInputDataProvider _inputDataProvider = new GenerateClassInputDataProvider();